Starbucks is probably the most famous coffee brand in the world. Their coffee is renowned for its aroma, smooth texture, and rich flavors.

 Africa

 The company gets its exotic flavors from Africa, home to some unique flavors.
-Some African countries like Ethiopia are famous for their coffee export.
+Some African countries, such as Ethiopia, are renowned for their coffee exports.

 Africa gives the coffee giant its citrusy aromas.
-African coffee tastes like citrus, chocolate, and berries.
+African coffee has a distinctive flavor profile that combines notes of citrus, chocolate, and berries.

 Where does Starbucks Reserve coffee come from?